angular-cron-jobs/angular-cron-jobs/lib/angular-cron-jobs/README.md

 The next big to-do's on my list include:

 * Support generlized selections such as a one button click for "Every Five Minutes" or "Last Thursday of Every Month"
-* Combine input and output attributes to a two way bound ngModel style attribute